 Anterior Superior Iliac Spine (ASIS) Avulsion

 Young athletes are susceptible to ASIS avulsion injuries through the physis.
 These injuries typically occur secondary to indirect trauma via a sudden, forceful contraction of the sartorius, along with the tensor fascia lata.
 The ossification of the apophysis usually does not occur until age 21 to 25.
 Before this ossification occurs, there is a weak point at the muscle-tendon-bone interface, and it is susceptible to an avulsion.
-This commonly takes place while the hip is in an extended position, like sprinting or swinging a bat.
+This commonly occurs while the hip is in an extended position, like sprinting or swinging a bat.

 Chronic Overuse Injuries

 Much like other overuse injuries like tennis elbow, chronic overuse of the sartorius, along with the gracilis and semitendinosus, can create inflammation at the insertion point of the conjoined tendon of these three muscles.
 This inflammation can irritate the local tissue surrounding the tendon, including the bursa, a condition known as pes anserine bursitis.
 This is most commonly seen in male athletes in their fourth decade of life.
-These patients often involved in endurance sporting activities like cycling or running and complain of pain in the posteromedial aspect of the knee, directly at the pes anserine insertion.
+These patients are often involved in endurance sporting activities like cycling or running and complain of pain in the posteromedial aspect of the knee, directly at the pes anserine insertion.
 There are reports of underlying osteoarthritis or rheumatoid arthritis as causes of chronic bursitis.

 Like avulsions of the anterior superior iliac spine, the vast majority of these injuries improve with conservative treatment.
 First-line treatment involves physical therapy, including stretching and strengthening.
 In cases with no apparent improvement with therapy alone, steroid injections can be used as adjunctive therapy.